-This course presents opportunities to gain knowledge and skills necessary to transition from student to entry level practicing nurse.
+This hybrid course presents opportunities to gain knowledge and skills necessary to transition from student to entry level practicing nurse.
 Content includes a discussion of current issues in health care, practical nursing leadership and management, professional practice issues, and transition into the workplace.
 Emphasis is placed on NCLEX-PN test-taking skills, computer-assisted practice tests, development of a plan for remediation, and review of selective content specific to the practice of entry level practical nursing.

-Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203, NUR 128, NUR 140, NUR 140LC, NUR 142, NUR 143, NUR 152.
+Prerequisite: CEM 111, ENG 111, BIO 140, BIO 201, BIO 203, NUR 133, NUR 128, NUR 140, NUR 140LC, NUR 142, NUR 143.

-NUR 140 FOUNDATIONS OF NURSING3(3-0) Normally Offered: F, SP

-This course is an introduction to nursing care stressing the importance of providing holistic care and valuing the culturally diverse clients that are experienced throughout the healthcare system.
+NORSING NUR 140FOUNDATIONS OF NURSING3(3-0)Normally Offered: F, SPThis course is an introduction to nursing care stressing the importance of providing holistic care and valuing the culturally diverse clients that are experienced throughout the healthcare system.
 This course introduces nursing theory and expands on the practical nurse role with an emphasis on critical thinking.
 The principles and skills of nursing practice as applied to common physical and psychosocial manifestations of illness are taught.
-Additional topics include demonstrating professionalism by maintaining confidentiality, recognizing legal/ethical responsibilities, acting as a patient advocate, maintaining positive patient/colleague relationships, and implementing appropriate standards of care.

-Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203.
-Corequisite: NUR 128, NUR 140LC, NUR 142, NUR 143, NUR 152.

-This course will provide students with basic nursing skills within the laboratory setting.
-Skills taught will enable students to function in a safe and professional manner in the role of the practical nurse.

-Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203.

-Corequisite: NUR 128, NUR 140, NUR 142, NUR 143, NUR 152.

-NUR 142 MEDICAL SURGICAL NURSING I......2.5(2.5-0) Normally Offered: F, SP

-This course continues to build on the practical nursing role in disease management and the continuum of care for the individual from early through late adulthood in various settings.
-The student identifies and describes nursing concepts that assist the patient in achieving optimal functioning for patients with medical/surgical problems.

-Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203.

-Corequisite: NUR 128, NUR 140, NUR 140LC, NUR 143, NUR 152.
+Additional topics include demonstrating professionalism by maintaining confidentiality, recognizing legal/ethical responsibilities, acting as a patient advocate, maintaining positive patient/colleague relationships, and implementing appropriate standards of care.Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203.
+Co-requisite: NUR 128, NUR 140LC, NUR 142, NUR 143, NUR 152.
+NUR 140LCNURSING FOUNDATIONS LAB1.5(0-4.5)Normally Offered: F, SPThis course will provide students with basic nursing skills within the laboratory setting.
+Skills taught will enable students to function in a safe and professional manner in the role of the practical nurse.Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203.Co-requisite: NUR 128, NUR 140, NUR 142, NUR 143, NUR 152.
+NUR 142MEDICAL SURGICAL NURSING I2.5(2.5-0)Normally Offered: F, SPThis course continues to build on the practical nursing role in disease management and the continuum of care for the individual from early through late adulthood in various settings.
+The student identifies and describes nursing concepts that assist the patient in achieving optimal functioning for patients with medical/surgical problems.Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203.
+Co-requisite: NUR 128, NUR 140, NUR 140LC, NUR 143, NUR 152.
+NUR 143 MEDICAL SURGICAL NURSING CLINICAL I 2(0-6) Normally Offered: F, SP The student will have the opportunity to provide direct patient care to the adult resident in the long term care